The Most Common Reasons a Life Insurance Claim Gets Denied

 Excluded Causes of Death & the Suicide Clause

 The Suicide Clause is one of the most commonly misunderstood exclusions.
-Nearly all life insurance policies include a clause that excludes suicide as a covered cause of death during the first two years of the policy.
+Nearly all life insurance policies include a clause that excludes suicide as a covered cause of death during the first two years of the policy (one year in a small number of states).
 After this window, life insurance generally does cover suicide, and the death benefit is paid normally.

 Other commonly excluded causes of death include: